 Troyan Monastery

-The Troyan Monastery is located in the area of Lovech, about 10 km from the town of Troyan, at the foot of the Stara Planina Mountains in the Troyan Balkans.
+The Troyan Monastery is situated in the area of Lovech, about 10 km from the town of Troyan, at the foot of the Stara Planina Mountains in the Troyan Balkans.
 It stands at about 400 meters above sea level and is surrounded by a beautiful natural landscape.

 Considered the third biggest monastery in Bulgaria, the Troyan Monastery, Assumption of the Holy Mother, dates back to 1600, although it underwent rebuilding and renovation between 1835 and 1855.
 In fact, the monastery was often assailed and destroyed in 1830, when all monks were brutally killed.